Kyriosity/Kyriosity/README.md

 Here i'd like to share the following subjects of IMHO&nbsp;<sup>:one:</sup>

 - [concepts and guidelines](../../../read-write), i do follow and implement in ...
-- [pragmatic solutions](../../../use-dev), that can be used in applications
+- [tailored projects](../../../use-dev), that can be a help in your code

 ___________________
 <sup>:one:</sup> In my humble opinion.
 I could misunderstood, missed some points.
 Errors and outdated statements are also possible.\